JoseRoca/AfxNova/docs/File Management /File Procedures.md

 Retrieves the current directory for the current process.

 ```
-FUNCTION AfxCurDir () AS CWSTR
+FUNCTION AfxCurDir () AS DWSTRING
-FUNCTION AfxGetCurDir () AS CWSTR
+FUNCTION AfxGetCurDir () AS DWSTRING
-FUNCTION AfxGetCurrentDirectory () AS CWSTR
+FUNCTION AfxGetCurrentDirectory () AS DWSTRING
 ```

 #### Return value